 He is currently the Freshwater Specialist for CI’s Moore Center for Science, where he is helping develop CI’s Freshwater Science Strategy as well as CI’s broader, institutional-wide Freshwater Initiative.
 He has served as the Technical Officer for the Freshwater Fish Specialist Group of IUCN’s Species Survival Commission (SSC), is part of the Steering Committee for SSC, and co-chair of the IUCN-SSC Freshwater Conservation Subcommittee.

 He is an Adjunct Professor for the School of Earth and Sustainability, Northern Arizona University.
 He is currently based in Flagstaff, Arizona.

 Dr. Johanna Rode-Margono

-After my academic education with a focus on primates and field work in Madagascar, Vietnam and Indonesia, I worked as the field programme coordinator for Southeast Asia at Chester Zoo in the UK and as the CEO of Stiftung Artenschutz, a species conservation organisation based in Germany.
+After her academic education with a focus on primates and field work in Madagascar, Vietnam and Indonesia, Johanna worked as the field programme coordinator for Southeast Asia at Chester Zoo in the UK and as the CEO of Stiftung Artenschutz, a species conservation organisation based in Germany.
 In 2018, she became the chair of the IUCN Species Survival Commission’s Wild Pig Specialist Group.
 Thanks to her strong interest in neglected species and desire to find synergies between taxonomic groups with more public interest and those with less, she is excited to get more involved in freshwater fish conservation.
-I hope my expertise in Southeast Asia, where the situation of freshwater ecosystems is serious, can help Shoal in their mission to conserve threatened freshwater species.
+She hopes her expertise in Southeast Asia, where the situation of freshwater ecosystems is serious, can help SHOAL in their mission to conserve threatened freshwater species.